dsully/sith-language-server/README.md

 The binary will be located in the `target/release` folder.
 You should place the binary in `$PATH` or, if you're using VSCode, you can use the `sith.executable` setting option.

-### Installing the VSCode extension
+### Building the VSCode extension

-It's probably better to disable the `Python` or `Pylance` extensions, from Microsoft, to avoid any conflicts.
+It's probably better to disable the `Python` or `Pylance` extensions, from Microsoft, to avoid any conflicts when using this extension.

-You can install the VSCode extension manually with
+You can build the VSCode extension manually with

 ```sh
 # First we need to build the extension package